stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Robotics and Internet of Things

-[Johnny-Five](http://johnny-five.io/) is the main package for working with robotics and hardware, such as [Arduino](https://www.arduino.cc/) boards.
+[Johnny-Five](http://johnny-five.io/) is the main platform for working with robotics and hardware, such as [Arduino](https://www.arduino.cc/) boards.

+Use the [Node SerialPort](https://serialport.io/) packages to communicate with devices over serial connections.

-The [Espruino](https://www.espruino.com/) is a single-chip board with a microcontroller that is specifically designed to be programmed with JavaScript.
+[Espruino](https://www.espruino.com/) provide single-chip boards and devices that are specifically designed to be programmed with JavaScript.

 # Learning Node.js